petaverse-cloud/pv-docs-site/docs/petority/3_features/2_Habit & Activity-Tracking.md

 ---
 sidebar_position: 2
-title: Habit Monitoring
+title: Habit & Activity Tracking
 ---

-# Tracking Your Pet's Well-being with WAGGURACY's Habit Feature
+# Tracking Your Pet's Well-being with WAGGURACY's Habit & Activity Features
 WAGGURACY, the advanced pet tracking solution, offers an array of features designed to keep you connected with your furry friend's activities and well-being.
-Some of its standout capabilities are the **comprehensive habit data detection** and **location history tracking functionality**.
+Some of its standout capabilities are the **comprehensive habit & activity data tracking** and **location history tracking functionality**.

 ![Health](/img/health/Health.jpg)